pivovarit/more-gatherers/README.md

 [![Stargazers over time](https://starchart.cc/pivovarit/more-gatherers.svg?variant=adaptive)](https://starchart.cc/pivovarit/more-gatherers)

-## Project is under intense development and will be released alongside Java 24, when Stream Gatherers go GA
+## Project is under intense development and will be released alongside Java 24, when Stream Gatherers go GA (hopefully)

+### Overview

+Java's Stream API is a powerful tool for processing collections of data.
+However, it lacks some functionality that could make it even more powerful.
+This library aims to fill that gap by providing a set of `Gatherers` that can be used to collect data from a stream in a more flexible way.

+Provided `Gatherers`:
+- `MoreGatherers.zip(Collection<T>)`
+- `MoreGatherers.zip(Iterator<T>)`
+- `MoreGatherers.zip(Stream<T>)`
+- `MoreGatherers.distinctBy(Function<T, R>)`